 Series serves up talks on peace, justice, ecology and antiques

-Peace studies, global justice, ecology and even a televised antiques show - a University of Louisville luncheon lecture series this fall will serve up a platter of diverse topics from professors discussing their interests and research.
+LOUISVILLE, Ky. — Peace studies, global justice, ecology and even a televised antiques show -- a University of Louisville luncheon lecture series this fall will serve up a platter of diverse topics from professors discussing their interests and research.

 The College of Arts and Sciences' Meet the Professors series highlights the college's research and cultural offerings during the first Thursdays of most months.

 The 2010 luncheon talks begin at noon in the University Club.
 Reservations are required, with $14 payment in cash or check.
-To reserve a spot, contact Janna Tajibaeva or call 502-852-2247 no later than the Monday before each event.
+To reserve a spot, contact Janna Tajibaeva at 502-852-2247 or email@example.com no later than the Monday before each event.

 Here are the fall semester talks: